hreyesm/google-forms-automation/README.md

 git clone https://github.com/hreyesm/google-forms-automation
 ```

-After cloning the repository, move to the root directory and enter the command `npm install` to install devDependencies, including [Cypress](https://www.cypress.io/).
+After cloning the repository, go to the root directory and enter the command `npm install` to install [Cypress](https://www.cypress.io/).

 ## Usage